-And it is not more metal.
-It is darker, more direct, a tad louder than before.
-There is a distinct or – shall we say – pretty heavy use of symphonic and folk elements that is another hallmark of their 8th full length studio album Endless Forms Most Beautiful.
+The album is darker and more direct, a tad louder than before.
+You will also find a distinct or – shall we say – pretty heavy use of symphonic and folk elements.
+Which is yet another hallmark of their 8th full length studio album Endless Forms Most Beautiful.
 So, this is undeniably Nightwish, but refreshingly different from their last record Imaginaerum.
-This whole concoction reminds me a bit of Dark Passion Play, but it is different still and for sure faster.
+This whole concoction reminds me a bit of Dark Passion Play, but only just.

-Remarkably, it appears that Tuomas Holopainen worked on Endless Forms Most Beautiful and simultaneously on his solo project The Life and Times of Scrooge that came out back in 2014 (featured on this blog).
+Remarkably, it appears that Holopainen worked on Endless Forms Most Beautiful, and simultaneously on his solo project The Life and Times of Scrooge that came out back in 2014.
 Marco Hietala again strongly contributed to the quality of this album and also acted as co-author of some of the tracks.
 And I do appreciate his efforts.
-His work adds a lot of spice to the productions of Nightwish and it helps to keep the operatic elements at bearable levels.
+His work adds a lot of spice to the productions of Nightwish.
+And it helps to keep the operatic elements at bearable levels.

 The album itself follows a loose theme based on Charles Darwin’s theories (good grief..).
 Commented at some instances by the evolutionary biologist Richard Dawkins directly, who is a fervent defender of evolutionary theories – evidently.
-Funky idea, by the way, but why not.
+Funky idea, by the way.
+But hey, why not.

-To the tracks: It is one of the strengths of Nightwish to reinvent themselves continually.
+It is one of the strengths of Nightwish to reinvent themselves continually.
 Changing themes and directions, but not the overall style too much.
 And this is what made them very successful – and will continue to do so.
 They subtly change, but never forget where their roots are.
-And this becomes very evident in this here record.
-It is undeniably Nightwish, but of a more straightforward kind.
+And this becomes very evident on this record.

-Shudder before the Beautiful is perfect proof of that.
-Much to my relief not one of these terrible intros, but stepping right into the deep, down and dirty.
-Taking off with some energetic speed, using a lot of distorted guitars and dark bass to a furious start of the album.
-Unfortunately after a somewhat cheesy verbal introduction.
-This is followed by an equally furious Weak Fantasy, which I like very much.
+Shudder before the Beautiful – the track – is perfect proof of that.
+Much to my relief the track steps right into the deep, down and dirty.
+Without any extra-loop coming to us via an intro.
+The track speeds off pretty energetically, using a lot of distorted guitars and dark bass to pretty stiff start of this album.
+Unfortunately only after a somewhat cheesy verbal introduction.
+This is followed by an equally furious Weak Fantasy.

 Here a few words to my only real disappointment in Endless Forms Most Beautiful.
 And it costs them at least one star from the rating: This is Elan.
-YES, this is just straight boring!
-I get it, okay: The melody is kind of alluring, trying to draw you in from the open.
-And it reminds me of this dark and light production October & April between Anette Olzon and Lauri Ylönen (of The Rasmus). – not in content, but in lack of spice and I daresay imagination.
-This is some sort of intermezzo written for the commercial mainstream crowd.
+YES, this track is just straight boring!
+I get it, okay: The melody is kind of alluring, but it truly grinds to the masses.
+Some sort of a super-weak intermezzo written for the commercial mainstream crowd.
+With a dangerous lack in spice and – I daresay – imagination.
+Speaking of same: The whole album is commercialized to a dangerous extent, so much so that they could be considered part of the mainstream, not leading it anymore.
 I am NOT impressed.
-Speaking of same: The whole album is commercialized to a dangerous extent, so much so that they could be considered part of the mainstream, not leading it anymore.

 The next track Endless Forms Most Beautiful (the namesake to the album) is quite rocky and fast, but nothing to write home about unfortunately.
 This one loses them some stars as well in the overall rating.
 The track almost reminds me of some more electro-pop metal concoctions that we have recently seen appearing lately.

-Alpenglow contains one of the few real solos that I was able to detect in this album.
-Okay, there are some others, but nothing really exciting.
-These guys should have strutted your stuff better.
-A pretty varied song and again fast to a point, this one here is not bad.
-The last piece The Greatest Show on Earth is a 24 minute epic piece of work that is intriguing to a point, but never boring.
+Now, what devil rode them to saddle us with a 24 minute monster at the very end I cannot tell.
+But fear not, the last piece The Greatest Show on Earth is intriguing to a point, but never boring.
 I was a bit worried when I saw that one, but I stand corrected.
-Pretty good – whereas at times teetering on the edge of being overdone in terms of musical style elements thrown into the fray.
+Pretty good, whereas at times teetering on the edge of being overdone in terms of musical style elements thrown into the fray.

 Get dat tune: